Milici-Ilie/Starter-Project-with-React-Native/readme2.md

     ## ✅I. -How to prepare React Native
              -What to install for React Native
+             -How to create variables and apply Styles Sheet on them -How to create 'styles' variable, CSS styles

+> 0.Zero base, install on the mobile the app Expo Go from store, it's a symbol black-white the logo of app.
+Works for both IOS and Android
 > 1.First before starting the projects.
 Terminal: => 'npm install --legacy-peer-deps'
 > 2.Terminal: 'npm start' ==> This opens the React Native bundler, this will get our code ready to ran on a mobile device
 > s pentru a trece la build-ul de dezvoltare.